geophile/marcel/README.md

     python3 $MARCEL_MAIN
 ```

-If you want examples of marcel usage, take a look at `test/test_execution.py`.
+If you want examples of marcel commands, take a look at `test/test_ops.py`.